poorlyordered/HomeSchool/cline_docs/activeContext.md

 ## Current Task

-- Fixed Guardian Dashboard bug after refactoring:
+- Fixed logout button functionality:

-  - Identified issue with import paths in Dashboard.tsx
-  - Dashboard was importing simplified GuardianDashboard directly from guardian directory
-  - Fixed import path to use the wrapper component at ./GuardianDashboard.tsx
-  - Implemented full version of GuardianDashboard component in guardian directory
-  - Added proper integration with useGuardianDashboard and usePdfGeneration hooks
-  - Incorporated extracted components (GuardianHeader, TranscriptSection, PDFPreviewModal)
+  - Enhanced the signOut function in auth.ts to improve session cleanup:
+    - Added manual clearing of localStorage items related to Supabase auth
+    - Implemented a small delay to ensure session cleanup completes
+    - Improved error handling and logging
+  - Updated logout handlers in both dashboard components:
+    - Added success notifications to provide user feedback
+    - Implemented a short delay before redirecting to show the notification
+    - Ensured proper error handling throughout the process
-  - Fixed TypeScript errors related to prop types
+  - Fixed React Hook errors in the StudentDashboard component:
-  - Verified build completes successfully without errors
-  - Restored full functionality to the Guardian Dashboard
+    - Moved state hooks to the top of the component
+    - Added notification display to show logout success message
+  - Verified logout functionality works correctly in both dashboards

 - Created Husky bypass solution for Git operations: